trueos/trueos-docs/trueos-handbook/helpsupport.rst

 |trueos| issues
 ---------------

-* **Text Installer:** The text installer is out of sync with the graphical install options, which leads to instability when using the text installer.
-A brief review of the installer has been accomplished, with an update/slight rework in progress.

-* **GRUB:** GRUB is currently broken in |trueos|.
-The developers are aware EFI setups using GELI require GRUB, and they are working on a solution for this in a future release.
-It is also recommended that users who installed with the GRUB bootloader avoid upgrading, as the developers are working towards replacing GRUB in the installer.

 * **Older AMD/ATI cards:** These are not supported in |trueos| yet.
   There are several ongoing investigations, but no consistent solutions have been found yet.
 There are experimental drivers